KonnexionsGmbH/db_seeder/README.md

 The database schema to be used, that is, the required database tables can be user defined using a JSON file.
 Details can be found here: [2.1 Database Schema](#database_schema).

-Currently, depending on the capabilities of the specific DBMS, the following functionalities and data types are supported:
+Currently, depending on the capabilities of the specific RDBMS, the following functionalities and data types are supported:
 - constraints
   - foreign (referential) key
   - not null constraint